brndnmtthws/brndn-io/content/posts/thinking-slowly/index.md

   - neuroscience
 ---

-In Daniel Kahneman's influential book _Thinking, Fast and Slow_, he presents a compelling model of how our minds work: we have two distinct systems for thinking.
+In Daniel Kahneman's influential book _Thinking, Fast and Slow_, he argues that we have two distinct systems for thinking.
 System 1 operates automatically, quickly, with little effort and no sense of voluntary control.
 System 2 allocates attention to effortful mental activities, including complex computations and deliberate choice-making.

-While Kahneman's work became wildly popular in the early 2010s, its insights remain profoundly relevant today.
+While Kahneman's work became wildly popular in the early 2010s, I still find myself coming back to it whenever I make a decision too fast and then have to invent a story about why it was "obvious."
 If you haven't read it, [Wikipedia offers a solid overview](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow), but I'd still recommend the full book for anyone interested in understanding why we think the way we do.

 ## The Two Systems and Their Roles